LaunchCodeEducation/aws-basics/content/ec2-web-console/walkthrough/static-websites/react-static-website/_index.md

 ### Getting Organized

-The objective for this walkthrough is to deploy a static react application to an `EC2 instance`.
+The objective for this walkthrough is to deploy a static `React` application to an `EC2 instance`.
 Below you will find a list of items needed in order to accomplish this task:
 1. `Build artificats of the react project`

 {{% notice note %}}